Research from New Angles

 Learning experiences from a network of collaborators helped Lluís Antoni Jiménez Rugama evaluate mathematics from a variety of perspectives.Lluís Antoni Jiménez Rugama (Ph.D.
-AMAT '16)
+APPLIED MATHEMATICS '16)

 Lluís Antoni Jiménez Rugama pursued his Ph.D. at Illinois Tech exploring Quasi-Monte Carlo methods with Professor Fred Hickernell.
 He says the faculty’s connections with national laboratories and industry are impressive.

 “During my Ph.D. thesis I was able to join forces with a team of physicists at Fermilab,” Jiménez says.
 “This exceptional opportunity taught me how to practically apply key mathematical concepts into real world problems.”

 Jiménez says his research opportunities helped develop a well-rounded academic experience, as well as build lasting collaborative relationships.